-Compilation of the 3,504 evaluations performed by MoDOT staff between January and September of this calendar year resulted in a 95 percent satisfaction rating for work zone visibility (a negative perception of visibility was recorded in 5.2 percent of the evaluations).
-This rating is one percent higher than last calendar year's ratings - a year the department showed a 7.3 percent improvement in work zone traffic visibility when compared to the previous year's inspection results.
+Compilation of the 2,896 evaluations performed by MoDOT staff between January and September of this calendar year resulted in a 95 percent satisfaction rating for work zone visibility (i.e., a negative perception of visibility was recorded in 5.3 percent of the evaluations).
+This rating is 0.9 and 0.5 percent higher than last calendar year's year-to-date and year-end ratings, respectively - a year the department showed a 7.3 percent improvement in work zone traffic visibility when compared to the previous year's inspection results.
 Such progress is attributable to the greater emphasis MoDOT has placed on providing quality temporary traffic control installations that effectively direct, guide and inform users through and around construction and maintenance work zones on the state highway system.